Mandarin (bureaucrat): History and use of the term

-According to Malaysian scholar Ungku Abdul Aziz, the term had its origin when the Portuguese living in Malacca during the Malacca Sultanate traveled to meet with higher officials in China and referred to them with the familiar term from Malay menteri (in Jawi: منتري, /ms/), but pronounced by the Portuguese with Old Portuguese phonology, /pt/, where the vowel ending was nasalized and later misinterpreted to have ended with "n" and initially spelt in Old Portuguese as mandarin then in modern Portuguese as mandarim, due to the nasalized pronunciation of the Portuguese.
+According to Malaysian scholar Ungku Abdul Aziz, the term had its origin when the Portuguese living in Malacca during the Malacca Sultanate traveled to meet with higher officials in China and referred to them with the familiar term from Malay menteri (in Jawi: منتري, /ms/), but pronounced by the Portuguese with Old Portuguese phonology, /pt/, where the vowel ending was nasalized and later misinterpreted as having ended in -n, and initially spelt in Old Portuguese as mandarin, then in modern Portuguese as mandarim, due to the nasalized pronunciation in Portuguese.

 In the 16th century, before the term mandarin became widespread in European languages, the word Loutea (with various spelling variations) was often used in Europeans' travel reports to refer to Chinese scholar-officials.
 It is frequently used, for example, in Galeote Pereira's account of his experiences in China in 1548–1553, which was published in Europe in 1565, or (as Louthia) in Gaspar da Cruz' Treatise of China (1569).
 C. R. Boxer says the word comes from Hokkien ló-tia (老爹); IPA: //lo˦ tia˦//, which was a common form of address for government officials in the Zhangzhou dialect of Hokkien Chinese.
 This is also the main term used to refer to the scholar-officials in Juan González de Mendoza's History of the Great and Mighty Kingdom of China and the Situation Thereof (1585), which heavily drew (directly or indirectly) on Pereira's report and Gaspar da Cruz' book, and which was the standard European reference on China in the late 16th century.

 In the West, the term mandarin is associated with the concept of the scholar-official who immersed himself in poetry, literature, and Confucian learning in addition to performing civil service duties.
 In modern English, mandarin is also used to refer to any (though usually a senior) civil servant, often in a satirical context, particularly in the United Kingdom and Commonwealth countries.

 The speech standard of the Ming and Qing empires was called "the Mandarin language" by European missionaries, translating the Mandarin language of the officials (官話, Guānhuà), which was current already in the Ming dynasty.
 The term "Mandarin" is also used to refer to modern Standard Mandarin Chinese, which evolved out of the earlier standard, and to the broader group of Mandarin dialects spoken across northern and southwestern China.